 Eleven of our M.A.
 Students accepted offers at following schools:

-The Department of Philosophy at SF State values our university’s role as a public institution and we are dedicated to providing a philosophical education to all those who desire and are qualified to receive it.
-Consequently, while we do not currently offer tuition remission, there are multiple ways that students can mitigate the already relatively low cost of attendance.
+The Department of Philosophy at SF State values our university’s role as a public institution, and we are dedicated to providing a philosophical education to all those who desire and are qualified to receive it.
+Though we cannot offer funding for every admitted graduate student, there are several options to mitigate the cost of tuition and attendance.

 California Residents can apply for: